saltstack/salt-enhancement-proposals/pluggable-transports.md

   * When object is declared with auto-delete=True, it will be deleted when last consumer dies (e.g. when all connections are closed).
 This is gives us parity with ZeroMQ and simplifies implementation.

-#### Third-party libraries
+## Third-party libraries
 Python "pika" library (BSD license) is the industry standard for interacting with AMQP and RabbitMQ.
 It supports both sync and async patterns and also supports Tornado IO loops.
 The proposal is to use the "pika" library (https://pypi.org/project/pika/) to interact with RabbitMQ from Salt and use non-blocking/async-style connections as much as possible.

-### Testing
+## Testing
-Existing parametertized functional tests will be updated to cover rabbit as a new transport.
-These tests already iterate over collection of transports ("tcp", "zeromq") and encyprtion types ("clear, "aes).
+Existing parameterized functional tests will be updated to cover rabbit as a new transport.
+These tests already iterate over collection of transports ("tcp", "zeromq") and encryption types ("clear, "aes").
 New functional tests will be added to cover some edge cases, e.g. connection recovery in cases when RMQ broker restarts.
 A scale test will be performed to confirm the new transport can support 50K minions and message throughput of 1 job per minute x 5 messages per job x 1 minion.